Stroker size

 Dude, its not even your quote....

-Ok, so that was the old FRRP 514 kit that used stock length rods.
+Ok, so that was the old FRPP 514 kit that used stock length rods.
 Ive heard that someone bought all the leftover cranks when ford switched to the aftermarket rod for the crate.
 Anyone know the contact?Mark Miller wrote:Doxnoogle wrote:rmcomprandy wrote:

 A 4.3" stroke with a 6.605" rod